-modular utility bed
+modular pickup bed

 The managing director of Comtruk and Aluminium Industries approached us after he’d purchased a company that manufactured simple trays for pickup trucks for trade fleets.
 He had a vision to develop a new modular pickup bed that integrates seamlessly with a pickup bed, styled to create a complete vehicle.